eosnetworkfoundation/eosio-plus/subgroups/SoftwareDevelopment/objectives.md

   - Ted review process he plans for larger group on Thu?
     - Blue papers broken into SOWs (there are 7 in Audit+)
     - SOWs prioritized by vote - some SOWs are "killed" (not agreed work needs to be done by group)
-    - Autors of top prioritized SOWs make initial cost/time estimate
+    - Authors of top prioritized SOWs make initial cost/time estimate
     - If Author estimate accepted they begin developing
     - If Author estimate rejected, SOW placed out for RFP
     - Winner of RFP begins development